 Well broke may mean the horse is well trained and can be relied on to perform reliably and safely.
 They’ll understand leg and seat aids and be sensitive to the reins.
 They’ll know how to pick up the correct leads at a lope or canter, and the transitions between gaits will be smooth.

 They may respond to leg aids to move sideways and know how to do a rein back.
 In different situations, such as at shows or on the trail, the horse will not be spooky, quiet and will always be obedient.

 Un-broke means the horse has not been trained to carry a rider or pull a vehicle.
 Some people may also say a horse is broke to death.
 It sounds awful, but it usually means a horse that is well trained, and quiet and is a safe ride for almost anyone.

 Young horses or foals are often halter broke.
-This means they are accustomed to wearing a halter and will walk obediently on a lead rope beside the handler.
+This means they are trained to be accustomed to wearing a halter and will walk obediently on a lead rope beside the handler.